Three of Pentacles

 Reading the Card

-It is also a good card for relationships as it points to good communication, teamwork and a meeting of minds on goals.
+It is also a good card for relationships as it points to good communication, teamwork, and a meeting of minds on goals.

-The reversal
+The Reversal

 Card Design Process

-This was one of the harder cards to visualize because the original Rider-Waite-Smith card is so specific, and although there are many re-interpretations of it in other decks, they tend to drift away from the idea of a complex task that requires an artisan skillset and a group rather than a single person.
-This is difficult to create when considering mythology as there are not that many graphically recognizable parallels!
+This was one of the harder cards to visualize.
+The original Rider-Waite-Smith card is very specific.
+Although there are many re-interpretations of it in other decks, they tend to drift away from the idea of a complex task that requires an artisan skill set and a group rather than a single person.

 Final Words